-For students who buy a lot from Amazon, an Amazon Store Card plus a Prime Student membership could be a beneficial plan.
+For students who buy a lot from Amazon, an Amazon.com Store Card plus a Prime Student membership could be a beneficial plan.
 If you have limited or no credit, however, you need to start somewhere.
-And the best student credit card for Amazon purchases is the Deserve Edu Mastercard for Students.
+And the best student credit card for Amazon purchases is the Deserve® EDU Mastercard for Students.

-The Deserve Student Card only requires limited credit history, has no annual fee, and comes with a free 1-year Amazon Prime Student membership.
+The Deserve EDU only requires limited, has a $0 annual fee, and comes with a free 1-year Amazon Prime Student membership after spending $500 in the first three months.
 Paired with Prime Student’s 6-month free trial, that’s a year and a half of free Amazon Prime.
 The card also offers 1% cash back on all purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.